Fåberg culture path

 From the centre of Lillehammer take road no 213 due north of Fåberg village.
 Cross the river Lågen on the Brunnlaug bridge.
 Continue straight ahead 300 metres, turn right on the road no 253 northbound to parking place..

 Free parking next to the church, Fåberg, or at the parking lot for visitors to Drotten on road no 253 ca. 1,7 km north of Brunnlaug bridge.
 Both marked with a P-sign.
-The walk is a ca. 4km, climbing 125m and then a 175m downhill slope.
+The walk is about 4 km.
 There is also a shorter roundtrip ( see map).
 For this it is advisable to start at the Fåberg church.
 8 signposts along the path with historical, geological, botanical and geographical information in English